 The Plot Of Star Trek 4

 At this point we aren’t entirely sure what Star Trek 4 would be if Paramount unpauses their efforts.
-Since Chris Pine signed on most assumed that meant if they go forward with him as the star then Star Trek 4 will follow the Kelvin Timeline.
+Since Chris Pine has officially signed on most assumed that meant if they go forward with him as the star then Star Trek 4 will follow the Kelvin Timeline.
 This timeline takes place in a parallel universe where the Romulan Nero destroyed a Federation starship in 2233.
 The destroyed starship was called the U.S.S Kelvin, hence the name of the timeline.
 The events of this timeline in the current Star Trek movie series differ greatly from the events of the “Prime” universe seen in the first run of Trek films.